StratifyLabs/StratifyBlog/content/device/2023-02-01-From-cpp-to-rust.md

 ### :x: Naming Conventions

 Rust specifies `snake_case` for variable and function names.
 It specifies `UpperCamelCase` for custom types and `UPPER_CASE` for constant values.
 The Rust compiler issues warnings if the case conventions are not followed.
-While most projects follow similar conventions, C++ does not specify case-conventions.
+While most projects follow similar conventions, C++ does not specify case conventions.

 ### :white_check_mark: Primitive Types